-Working in the Chicago maritime industry presents a lot of daily dangers.
-If you work here or on any of the ships that come and go, you may have been involved in an accident that caused you to be injured or to become sick.
-To make sure get the compensation you are entitled to and that you deserve, let a Chicago maritime lawyer help you every step of the way.
+Working in the Chicago maritime industry is dangerous.
+If you work here or on any of the ships that come and go, you may have been involved in an accident that left you injured.
+To make sure you get the compensation you are entitled to and that you deserve, let a Chicago maritime lawyer help you every step of the way.

 The Port of Chicago